Erik Campbell (Final Destination): Characterization

-Erik was described as "a bit of a dick" by critics following the film's release, as noted by Harmon.
-While recognizing that audiences would make negative assumptions about Erik based on his "alt-looking emo, punk-rock" appearance, Harmon believed that such perceptions were inaccurate, arguing that Erik is "misunderstood".
+Erik was described as "a bit of a dick" by critics following the film's release, as noted by Harmon, who had fought to make his character more likeable.
+While recognizing that audiences would make negative assumptions about Erik based on his "alt-looking emo, punk-rock" appearance, Harmon believed that such perceptions were inaccurate, arguing that Erik is a misunderstood figure.
 Concerning Erik's layered personality, Lipovsky acknowledged that prior films in the franchise often featured flat characters, which ensured audiences enjoyed seeing them die; for Bloodlines, he and Stein wanted to use a similar starting point in having the characters seem stereotypical, but then reveal the cast as more layered than audiences expected.

-Harmon realized Erik was not as stereotypical as initially presented when he read the script and saw that Erik had a picture of himself with Howard as his phone lock screen, which helped him understand Erik's love for his family is his "driving force".
-Harmon believed Erik's concern for his family is best displayed when he tells Stefani to stop confronting them about Death's plan, as it is upsetting his mother, and when he decides to go to the hospital and help Bobby cheat Death, despite the reveal over his parentage.
-Busick also recognized Erik's love for his family and argued that his main flaw was that he "cared too much".
-However, Busick also described Erik as "kinda stupid", noting that his plan to help Bobby escape Death's list was not well-thought out, and argued that his "hubris" is what led to him being targeted by Death, despite not being a descendant of Iris.
+Harmon realized his character was not as stereotypical as initially presented when he read the script and saw that Erik had a picture of himself with Howard as his phone lock screen; this helped him understand Erik's love for his family is his "driving force".
+According to Harmon's assessment, Erik's concern for his family is best displayed when he tells Stefani to stop confronting their family about Death's plan, as it is upsetting his mother, and when he decides to go to the hospital and help Bobby cheat Death, despite the reveal over his parentage.
+Busick similarly recognized Erik's love for his family and argued that his main flaw was that he "cared too much".
+However, Busick also described Erik as "kinda stupid", noting that his plan to help Bobby escape Death's list was not well-thought out, and argued that his "hubris" is what led to him being targeted by Death.